 10 SEPTEMBER 2024

 Chair Commissioner Evan Baddour opened the meeting asking Commissioner Matt Rubelsky to offer a prayer and lead the pledge.
 The minutes of 26 August 2024 were moved for approval by Commissioner Joyce Woodard, seconded by Commissioner Annelle Guthrie, and were approved unanimously.
-The Chair noted in the absence of Commission member Judy Pruett that Carmen Brown would represent district seven.
+The Chair noted in the absence of Commission member Judy Pruett that Carman Brown would represent district seven.

 County Executive (CE) Graham Stowe was asked if he had any announcements, and he discussed two.
 One being, a POC has been identified for water testing the Campbellsville Spring.
 Two, as discussed in the previous meeting (LCWSA) CEO Mr. Daryl Williamson, who had addressed challenges of new developments without a detailed understanding of the infrastructure required for increased water and waste water distribution, had encouraged an engineering study.
 The CE noted he had drafted a rough RFP and was having it reviewed by Mr. Williamson.